 Because an FZP file is only one-fifth of the files that make up a Fritzing part, it cannot be used to import a part into Fritzing.
 Instead, you must package the FZP file and its associated SVG images (which are listed in the FZP file) into an FZPZ file.
 You can do this by using any archiving utility to package your FZP and SVG files into a .ZIP archive and then renaming the archive to use the .fzpz extension.

-How do I open an FZP file?
+How to open an FZP file

-Programs that open FZP files
+Programs that open or reference FZP files

 Plugin file used by form•Z, a program used for 3D surface and solids modeling; adds new functionality to the software such as automatic drawing, selection, or modification of model components; can be double-clicked to install the plugin.